California Fires

 Recommendations

 Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts.
-It is crucial to have an emergency plan in place, clear dead brush, pine needles, and stacked firewood from properties, and harden homes to reduce the risk of catastrophic fires.
+It is crucial to have an emergency plan in place, prepare a "go kit," and clear dead brush from properties to reduce the risk of catastrophic fires.

 Resources